Sandra Faber: Career and research

 During the later 1980s, Faber got involved in an eight-year project called the "Seven Samurai" collaboration, which attempted to catalogue the size and orbital speeds of 400 galaxies.
 Though this goal was not met, the group developed a way to estimate the distance to any galaxy, which became one of the most reliable ways to measure the total density of the universe.

 In 1990, she assisted with the on-orbit commissioning of the wide field planetary camera for the Hubble Space Telescope.
 She says this was one of the most exhilarating and well-known phases of her career.
 The optics of the Hubble were flawed, and Faber and her team helped to diagnose the cause as spherical aberration.
 In 1995, Faber was appointed University Professor at UCSC.

 Faber was also the principal investigator of the Nuker Team, which used the Hubble Space Telescope to search for supermassive black holes at the centers of galaxies.
 One of her most recent works include the addition of a new optical spectrograph for the Keck II telescope, which saw its first light in 1996.
 The new addition would increase the Keck II's power for observing far-away galaxies by 13-fold.
 She has also joined up with other scientists to create the CANDELS project, which is the largest survey of the universe taken by the Hubble Telescope.

 At UCSC she focuses her research on the evolution of structure in the universe and the evolution and formation of galaxies.
 In addition to this, she led the development of the DEIMOS instrument on the Keck telescopes to obtain spectra of cosmologically distant galaxies.
 On August 1, 2012 she became the Interim Director of the University of California Observatories.

-Sandra Faber was a co-editor of the Annual Review of Astronomy and Astrophysics with Ewine van Dishoeck from 2012–2021.
+Sandra Faber was a co-editor of the Annual Review of Astronomy and Astrophysics with Ewine van Dishoeck from 2012 to 2021.
+She co-chairs the Board of Directors of Annual Reviews.